energy-in-joles/energy-in-joles.github.io/aboutme.md

     - Software: Wireshark, Burpsuite, Hydra, Nmap, Metasploit
     - What I've Done:
         - Active in the CTF scene for over 3 years, with a consistent top 30% ranking (Stack the Flags, Cyberthon, WhiteHacks)
-4. 2D Game Development
-    - Software: Unity and C#
-    - What I've Done:
-        - Working on a Singaporean 2D RPG game.
-Still in progress!